Razimie Ramlli: International career

 After another solid season in 2016, Razimie was selected for the Brunei national team in October for the 2016 AFF Suzuki Cup qualification matches and the 2016 AFC Solidarity Cup.
-He, along with Baharin Hamidon, was a surprise addition to the squad that usually relies heavily on Brunei DPMM FC and Tabuan Muda players.
+He, along with Baharin Hamidon, was a surprise addition to the squad that usually relies heavily on Brunei DPMM and Tabuan Muda players.
 He made his debut on 21 October against Laos and scored the final goal of the game in a 4–3 defeat.
 He made one further appearance at the Solidarity Cup held two weeks later in Malaysia.

 In April 2018, he was selected as an overage player for the Brunei under-21 team competing for the 2018 Hassanal Bolkiah Trophy held in his home country.
 He came on in the second half of the opening game which ended 0–1 against Timor-Leste.
 Later that year, he appeared for the full national team as a second-half substitute in a 1–0 win against Timor-Leste at the Hassanal Bolkiah National Stadium on 8 September.

 The following year, Razimie was selected for the Wasps' two-legged 2022 World Cup qualification in June.
 He started in both games and scored twice in the second leg at home for a 2–1 win over Mongolia.
 His goals were not enough to put Brunei through as Brunei lost 2–3 on aggregate.

 After the COVID-19 pandemic prevented Brunei from playing any international matches for three years, Razimie laced up for the national team in four friendlies in 2022.
 The first game was against Laos that finished 3–2 to the hosts in Vientiane on 27 May.
 Exactly two months later, he started the game against Malaysia at Bukit Jalil Stadium in a 4–0 loss.
 Later that September he made two further appearances for the Wasps playing at home, one from the start in a 0–3 defeat to the Maldives and one from the bench in a 1–0 win over Laos.

 On 5 November the same year, Razimie came off the bench at half-time and scored two goals in a 6–2 win over Timor-Leste at the 2022 AFF Championship qualification first leg match.
 He earned a starting place in the second leg three days later but failed to score as Brunei lost 1–0.
 Brunei still went on to the group stage with a 6–3 aggregate win.
 At the tournament which was held the next month, Razimie played in all four of Brunei's group matches and scored a goal against the Philippines in a 5–1 loss.

+In November 2024 Razimie was selected by new national head coach Vinícius Eutrópio for an away friendly against Russia in Krasnodar.
+He featured from the start and lasted for an hour in a 11–0 heavy defeat.